There was an error with your log in

 • Group sizes and prices:

-• For this walking tour of Provence, the usual client-to-guide ratio is 13:1.
+• For these walking holidays in Provence, the usual client-to-guide ratio is 13:1.

 • It takes a minimum of 4 people for this tour to operate.
 If not enough people sign up, the tour is canceled at the latest 60 days prior to departure date.